cogitovirus/uhpldc-ms/docs/whitepaper_to_be_pdf.md

 ### Smart Contract Execution

-Smart contracts execute predefined rules and conditions for processing the files.
+Smart contracts execute predefined rules and conditions for processing the files or streams.
 These contracts automate verification steps and ensure compliance with data handling policies, such as validating file formats and schemas.

 ### Autonomous Agent Intervention

-Autonomous agents continuously monitor the processing of the files.
-Agents detect and resolve bottlenecks or issues in real-time, ensuring efficient processing of the batch.
+Autonomous agents continuously monitor the processing of the files or streams.
+Agents detect and resolve bottlenecks or issues in real-time, ensuring efficient processing.

 ### Data Analysis

-Each file is analyzed to gather detailed information using mass spectrometry principles.
+Each file or stream is analyzed to gather detailed information using mass spectrometry principles.
 This involves:

 - **Metadata Extraction**
 - **Content Analysis**
 - **Anomaly Detection**
 - **Quantification**

-## Dashboard / Analysis of the Recent File
+## Dashboard / Analysis of the Recent File or Stream

 ### Recent File Analysis

-Generate a detailed analysis of the most recently ingested file.
-Create a dashboard or report with insights derived from the latest file:
+Generate a detailed analysis of the most recently ingested file or stream.
+Create a dashboard or report with insights derived from the latest data:

 - **Key Metrics**: Display critical metrics such as error rates, access patterns, and user activity.
 - **Visualizations**: Include charts and graphs to represent data trends and anomalies.
-- **Alerts and Notifications**: Highlight any significant findings or issues detected in the file.
+- **Alerts and Notifications**: Highlight any significant findings or issues detected in the file or stream.

-## Aggregate Analysis of Files of Given Schema
+## Aggregate Analysis of Files or Streams of Given Schema

 ### Aggregate Analysis

-Combine and analyze data from all files with the same schema to provide a comprehensive view:
+Combine and analyze data from all files or streams with the same schema to provide a comprehensive view:

 - **Historical Trends**: Analyze trends over time, such as changes in user behavior or error rates.
 - **Summary Statistics**: Calculate aggregate metrics, including averages, medians, and totals.